gwu-libraries/bookworm/README.md

 Uses `RSpec` for testing - run `rspec` in to run the full suite, or `rspec spec/*_spec.rb` to run tests for a specific file.

 The test suite is configured to use [vcr](https://github.com/vcr/vcr) for tests that interact with any external APIs, primarily the OpenAlex API.
-If you encounter errors related to `vcr`, try deleting the recorded 'cassete' files in `spec/fixtures/vcr_cassettes/` and running `rspec` again to re-record them.
+If you encounter errors related to `vcr`, try deleting the recorded 'cassette' files in `spec/fixtures/vcr_cassettes/` and running `rspec` again to re-record them.

 ## Production Setup